Sam is National Numeracy’s Chief Executive, joining to lead the organisation towards a new five-year strategy.

 Project Support Assistant

-Oscar sits within the partnership team where he works to support numeracy campaigning and training throughout our health and social care partners.
+Rachel works alongside the partnership team where she provides support for numeracy campaigning and training throughout our health and social care partners.

 Paul has managed the development and launch of the Essentials of Numeracy and the National Numeracy Challenge; he now oversees the project team working on the different development projects within National Numeracy.